 - Members of LLCs must abstain from mixing personal and business expenses, which may result in the piercing of the corporate veil.

 - Although LLCs are easily transferable when sold as a whole, LLCs do not offer stock, because they offer LLC shares and percentages.

 Overall, LLCs are likely the most advantageous business entity for real estate investors.
 They offer pass-through taxation benefits and protect owners’ personal assets from liability, while also providing the greatest structural flexibility.

 If you are considering forming a business entity, it is highly advised that you retain a knowledgeable and experienced business law attorney.
 Ms. Eileen Kendall of Kendall Law is a skilled attorney with over 15 years of experience counseling businesses.
-For a free consultation, contact Kendall Law at (310) 619-4941.
+For a consultation, contact Kendall Law at (310) 619-4941.